HL7/davinci-ecdx/source/pages/Understanding_C-CDA_and_C-CDA_on_FHIR.md

 ---

 ## Clinical Document Architecture (CDA)
-The HL7 Version 3 Clinical Document Architecture (CDA) is a document markup standard that specifies the structure and semantics of "clinical documents" for the purpose of exchange between healthcare entities.
+The HL7 Version 3 Clinical Document Architecture (CDA) is a document markup standard that specifies the structure and semantics of "clinical documents" for the purpose of exchange between health care entities.
 It defines a clinical document as having the following six characteristics:
 1. Persistence
 2. Stewardship
 3. Potential for authentication